 One of the most impactful moments during the visit is seeing Anne’s diary, one of the most renowned pieces of Holocaust literature.
 Anne Frank’s diary chronicles her thoughts, feelings, and experiences while in hiding.
 Her powerful words have resonated with millions of people worldwide, making her story an enduring symbol of hope, resilience, and the consequences of hatred.

-Additionally, the museum hosts various exhibits, lectures and educational programs that further explore the historical context and the lessons to be learned from Anne’s life.
+Additionally, the museum hosts various exhibits, lectures, and educational programs that further explore the historical context and the lessons to be learned from Anne’s life.

 Anne frank house in Amsterdam